minkphp/docs/guides/session.rst

 ---------------------

 The primary aim for Mink is to provide a single consistent web browsing API for acceptance tests.
 But a very important part in testing is isolation.
+Mink tries to automatically "soft" isolate Scenarios from each other without slowing-down test runs with a full driver restart, but in some cases this is not
+possible:
+  * Selenium will not allow cookies to be cleared from anything other than the current domain - so a scenario that runs across different domains (for example PayPal's sandbox) cannot be automatically isolated.

-Mink provides two very useful methods to isolate tests, which can be used in your test's ``teardown`` methods:
+So Mink provides two very useful methods to isolate tests, which can be used in your tests' ``teardown`` methods:

 .. code-block:: php